-In 2017, volunteer judges were estimated to contribute almost 1,000 hours of time to the Beautiful Scotland campaign, so it is clear that without the contribution of our expert judges and the invaluable guidance they give to the entrants, Beautiful Scotland would not be the campaign it is today.
+In 2019, volunteer judges were estimated to contribute almost 1,500 hours of time to Beautiful Scotland, so it is clear that without the contribution of our expert judges and the invaluable guidance they give to the entrants, Beautiful Scotland would not be the success it is today.

 Find out about the Beautiful Scotland judges below.